Trimethylglycine: In foods

+In 2017, the European Food Safety Authority concluded that betaine was safe "as a novel food to be used at a maximum intake level of 6 mg/kg body weight per day in addition to the intake from the background diet."

 Trimethylglycine supplementation may cause diarrhea, bloating, cramps, dyspepsia, nausea or vomiting.
-Although rare, it can also causes excessive increases in serum methionine concentrations in the brain, which may lead to cerebral edema, a life-threatening condition.
+Although rare, it can also cause excessive increases in serum methionine concentrations in the brain, which may lead to cerebral edema, a life-threatening condition.